 The first and foremost rule for any competitive exam is to start with the basics.
 There is no other point as important as this.
-If you look at the last few year’s question paper, you will notice that a lot of questions were very basic in nature.
+If you look at the last few year’s question papers, you will notice that a lot of questions were very basic in nature.
 This is because NMAT is a speed-based test, so in order to attempt 120 questions in 120 minutes you need to be flawless in your basic concepts.
 Even if you feel you have already covered some topics before, don’t neglect them.
-Keep revising and make yourself soo comfortable with these basic questions that you can answer them in your sleep.
+Keep revising and make yourself soo comfortable with these basic questions that you can answer in your sleep.

 2) Focus on your sectional preparation:

 Identify your strength and weaknesses early on with respect to each section and start working on them from day 1.
 Dedicate few more hours each day to the topics that you find difficult.
 But do not neglect the rest of the topics, no matter how good you are at them.
 Remember, sectional cut-offs are very important in NMAT.
 If you want to get that call from NMIMS Mumbai, you have to score equally well in all sections.